 If you end up delivering emails to non-existent accounts, you will increase your bounce rate which negatively impacts your credibility.
 This is one of the quickest mistakes to trigger filtering and blocking of your IP address.

 Ensure that you remove all non-existent, inactive, and duplicate emails from your mailing list by utilizing a paid service email verification software such as Clearout.
 This will help prevent your email campaign from plummeting before it even starts.

 Check your blacklists.
 If you notice any type of performance issue with outbound emails, it never hurts to check blacklists.

 The domain name system (DNS) blacklists are developed to safeguard individuals from IPs that are known to have a history of spam reports.
 The bottom line is to make sure your IP is not being affected by regularly inspecting blacklist sites like MXToolBox.

 It is better to identify and understand that you have been blacklisted than to continue to pour in efforts into areas that are not the rooting issue.

-A common issue we face when bulk emailing is receiving low open rates.
+One of the challenges faced in sending bulk emails is receiving low open rates.
 The open rate is a valued term in marketing that refers to the ratio of the total number of unique people who opened up your email and the total number of delivered emails.

 To better wrap our heads around this concept let me share an example: Let us say you send 1,000 emails, out of which 200 were bounced, and 800 were delivered.
 Of those 800 emails delivered, 400 were opened.
 Thus, resulting in an email open rate of 50%.

 Always keep in mind that when sending bulk emails we should never assume that high volume will make up for poor open rates.
 Also, note that poor open rates are guaranteed if the deliverability rate is bad.
 So, ensure that your emails are making it to the recipients’ inbox prior to making any other optimizations to improve open rates.

 Here are some crucial questions that you must identify and take into consideration when running your email campaign: